 Please note that we can only supply you with your own personal data and not to that of others, including other members of your household.
 We apply redactions to any data relating to other people unless we have their consent to share.
 You should also note that the right of access does not extend to providing you with every document containing your personal data.

 How to find out more or contact us about your personal data and related concerns

 If you believe we have not handled your personal data as we have described here, please contact us by email to email@example.com and your concerns will be fully investigated.
 If, after we have investigated your concerns, you are not satisfied with our conclusion, you have the right to refer the matter to the Information Commissioner’s Office (ICO).
 You can reach the ICO through their website or call them on 0303 123 1113.
 Their mailing address is:

 Information Commissioner’s Office

-We have appointed a Data Protection Officer, Patrick Arran, who can be contacted by email to firstname.lastname@example.org or by writing to the council’s address at the bottom of this page.
+We have a Data Protection Officer, who can be contacted by email at firstname.lastname@example.org or by writing to the council’s address at the bottom of this page.

 Abbey House, Abbey Close